Gbsyi/Gbsyi/README.md

     - Keycloak

 ## 🔭 I’m currently working on...
-Currently working on my diploma, a backend for mobile app.
-In this project I'm using ASP.NET with PostgreSQL and Keycloak.
-For now, demo available [here](https://api.gbsyi.ru)
+Currently working on fullstack project.
+It's mobile app which allow you to share your geolocaton with friends.
+### Project stack
+Client App - React Native (Typescript)
+Backend - ASP .NET 6

 ## 🌱 I'm currently learning...
 I am currently interested in two languages: F# and Rust